FeeZotter/SimpleViteVueExpressExampleByMe/README.md

 at example making the file "footer.vue" and only adding /<Footer//> (+ import) somewhere in the code and you have a standard footer everywhere you need even multiple

+# content (links are get added)

+what you need

+how to test the vue&vite funktionality with server

+how to add a site

+how to edit one vue in runtime

+how to build the site

+how thinks work (complicated because i can´t explain)

 ## what you need

 install node.js from their official website